kyma-project/kyma/docs/kyma/12-01-overview.md

 4. Add a Redis service as an addon and create its instance in the Namespace (ServiceInstance CR) so you can bind it with the microservice and Function.
 5. Bind a microservice to the Redis service by creating ServiceBinding and ServiceBindingUsage CRs.
 Send a sample order to its endpoint - since it now uses the Redis storage, the order details will not be gone after you restart the microservice.
 6. Connect Commerce mock as the external application.
-7. Trigger your microservice to react to the **order.deliverysent.v1** event from the mock application.
+7. Trigger your microservice to react to the **order.deliverysent.v1** event from the Commerce mock.
 Send the event and see if the microservice reacts to it by saving its details in the Redis database.
 8. Create a Function on the cluster and repeat the microservice flow:
 - Expose the Function through the APIRule CR on HTTP endpoints.
 This way it will be available for other services outside the cluster.
 - Bind a Function to the Redis service by creating ServiceBinding and ServiceBindingUsage CRs.
-- Trigger your Function to react to the **order.deliverysent.v1** event from the mock application.
+- Trigger your Function to react to the **order.deliverysent.v1** event from Commerce mock.
 Send the event and see if the Function reacts to it by saving its details in the Redis database.

-As a result, you get two scenarios of the same flow - a microservice and a Function that are triggered by new order events from the Marketing mock and send order data to the Redis database:
+As a result, you get two scenarios of the same flow - a microservice and a Function that are triggered by new order events from Commerce mock and send order data to the Redis database:

 ![Order flow](./assets/order-flow.svg)